TOUCHED BY LYME: “Chronic Lyme disease steals life.”

 Please help me raise money for Lyme disease research.

-Donate to Laurie’s page here.
+Donate to Laurie’s page by clicking here.

-Create your own fundraising page here.
+Create your own fundraising page by clicking here.